resonatecoop/website/content/tge/_index.md

 title: "The community-owned music network"
 layout: single
 paragraphs_1:
-  - paragraph: "<p><span class='ba'>For listeners</span> Resonate involves owning something of real value in a digital economy.
-It’s also about a shift away ‘passive’ consumption, towards a new mode of discovering and engaging.</p>"
+  - paragraph: "<span class='ba'>For listeners</span> Resonate involves owning something of real value in a digital economy.
+It’s also about a shift away ‘passive’ consumption, towards a new mode of discovering and engaging."
-  - paragraph: "<p><span class='ba'>For artists</span> this means owning their work, and owning their networks.
-Resonate is about fairness and control; we allow creators to set the terms on which to distribute their art.</p>"
+  - paragraph: "<span class='ba'>For artists</span> this means owning their work, and owning their networks.
+Resonate is about fairness and control; we allow creators to set the terms on which to distribute their art."
-  - paragraph: "<p><span class='ba'>For industry</span> we are rewiring terms of business, transforming an industry that’s currently based on exclusivity and inequity into one based on openness, transparency, and collaboration.</p>"
+  - paragraph: "<span class='ba'>For industry</span> we are rewiring terms of business, transforming an industry that’s currently based on exclusivity and inequity into one based on openness, transparency, and collaboration."
-  - paragraph: "<p><span class='ba'>For everyone</span> this is about co-owning a platform.
-We think that this one-member, one-vote system gives everyone a voice, and supports the community in a crucial way.</p>"
+  - paragraph: "<span class='ba'>For everyone</span> this is about co-owning a platform.
+We think that this one-member, one-vote system gives everyone a voice, and supports the community in a crucial way."
 paragraphs_2:
-  - paragraph: "<p><span class='f1 dib v-top' style='line-height: 2rem'>&bull;</span>STREAMING services wield too much power over discovery, and “big pool” methods of splitting royalties are unfair.
-Music has been turned into content, and fans into passive listeners.</p>"
+  - paragraph: "<span class='f1 dib v-top pl0' style='line-height: 0.9rem'>&bull;</span>STREAMING services wield too much power over discovery, and “big pool” methods of splitting royalties are unfair.
+Music has been turned into content, and fans into passive listeners."
-  - paragraph: "<p><span class='f1 dib v-top' style='line-height: 2rem'>&bull;</span>INEQUITIES have been exacerbated.
-Power has been consolidated not in the hands of creators, but in those of dominant tech companies and major labels.</p>"
+  - paragraph: "<span class='f1 dib v-top pl0' style='line-height: 0.9rem'>&bull;</span>INEQUITIES have been exacerbated.
+Power has been consolidated not in the hands of creators, but in those of dominant tech companies and major labels."
-  - paragraph: "<p><span class='f1 dib v-top' style='line-height: 2rem'>&bull;</span>INEFFICIENCIES plague the music industry and often lead to slow, inaccurate royalty payouts.</p>"
+  - paragraph: "<span class='f1 dib v-top pl0' style='line-height: 0.9rem'>&bull;</span>INEFFICIENCIES plague the music industry and often lead to slow, inaccurate royalty payouts."
-  - paragraph: "<p><span class='f1 dib v-top' style='line-height: 2rem'>&bull;</span>PRIVACY is sorely lacking; fans often need to surrender personal information to stay informed.</p>"
+  - paragraph: "<span class='f1 dib v-top pl0' style='line-height: 0.9rem'>&bull;</span>PRIVACY is sorely lacking; fans often need to surrender personal information to stay informed."
-  - paragraph: "<p><span class='f1 dib v-top' style='line-height: 2rem'>&bull;</span>CONTROL is needed by all.
-Artists should have a say in how their music is distributed, users should control their information.</p>"
+  - paragraph: "<span class='f1 dib v-top pl0' style='line-height: 0.9rem'>&bull;</span>CONTROL is needed by all.
+Artists should have a say in how their music is distributed, users should control their information."
 how:
   - icon: "ring"
     paragraph: "THE CO-OPERATIVE model fundamentally differentiates Resonate from other services.
 A one-member, one-share, one-vote system brings democracy to the platform, and gives all members a voice."